hoopdad/hoopdad.github.io/docs/ai/_posts/2026-04-01-foundry-hosted-agents-v2-with-mcp-tools.md

 availability, performance, and cost reasons.
 This is about smaller components of a system that can be designed, built, deployed, tested, and improved separately while keeping the entire system running.
-Use the trickiest, best-performing tool or your favorite Integration works with either!
+Use the trickiest, best-performing tool or your favorite.
+The point is: integration works with many!

 ## Solution Components